Dr. Amit Garg

 - I believe the discovery and application of high-quality information will prevent cases of kidney disease and improve outcomes for those who receive dialysis or kidney transplants to sustain life.

-- I am experienced in research, having published 270+ studies collaborating with 840+ different authors from 50+ international centres.
+- I have research experiences to share, having published 270+ studies collaborating with 840+ different authors from 50+ international centres.

 - I enjoy supervising enthusiastic graduate students and medical trainees in multi-disciplinary team based environments.
 Motivated students with and without a health care background have been strongly supported resulting in substantial academic success: first author papers in leading medical journals, investigators in peer reviewed grants, acquiring skills in multiple research methods, research awards and scholarships, podium presentations at international meetings and work featuring in the popular media. (see Kidney Research Unit Trainee Success)